 Phylloscopidae – Leaf Warblers & Allies

-Phylloscopidae is a newly described family of small insectivorous birds formerly placed in the Old World warbler family.
-Phylloscopidae contains just two genera, Phylloscopus and Seicercus, respectively containing around 66 and 11 species.
-The leaf warblers are a branch of “Old World warblers,” one of 10 or more branches that sprouted as Families with the break-up of the Sylviidae.
+Phylloscopidae (Leaf Warblers) is a quite recently (2006) designated family of small insectivorous passerines formerly placed among the huge Old-World Sylviidea warbler family.
+Phylloscopidae contains just a single genus, the eighty-strong, Phylloscopus.
+The leaf warblers are a branch of the Old-World warblers; one of ten or more branches that sprouted from the break-up of the Sylviidae after detailed DNA studies.
 Its members occur in Eurasia, ranging into Wallacea and Africa (and the Arctic warbler breeding east into Alaska).
-Most live in forest and scrub and frequently catch food on the wing.
+Most live in forest and scrub, forage restlessly on branches or leaves and frequently catch food on the wing.
+They often flick their wings and hop rapidly in pursuit of prey.

 The Phylloscopidae comprises many small tree-loving warbler species.
 Many are canopy or sub-canopy dwellers, gleaning insects from leaves or catching food on the wing.
 There are many species breeding at temperate and high latitudes in Eurasia that migrate substantial distances to winter in southeast Asia, India, or Africa.
 An example is Tickell’s Leaf Warbler, which breeds in scrub at high elevation in the Himalayas and on the Tibetan Plateau and then moves downslope and south to winter in the Himalayan foothills of India and Burma.